 Dr. Jennifer L. Jolly (PhD, Baylor University) is director of the Gifted Education and Talent Development Office at the University of Alabama and professor in the College of Education.
+She also holds an honorary professorship at the University of New South Wales.
 Her experience with gifted education spans over 20 years, beginning as a classroom teacher in Texas.
 She has held faculty positions in gifted education at Louisiana State University and the University of New South Wales (Australia).
 Currently, she co-edits the Journal for Education of the Gifted.
-Her research interests include parents of gifted children, homeschooling gifted and advanced learners, and the history of gifted education.
+Her research interests include parents of gifted children, homeschooling gifted and advanced learners, the history of gifted education, and Australian gifted education .

 Dr. Joni Lakin (PhD, The University of Iowa) is an associate professor of Educational Studies (ESPRMC) and focuses on educational measurement, including test validity and fairness in gifted and talented identification.
 She is a co-author of the Cognitive Abilities Test® (Form 8) and explores how ability tests can increase the diversity of students identified for gifted and talented programs.
 She also conducts research and evaluation in STEM education to promote STEM retention and student diversity along the academic pipeline.